Mr. Bentley’s View

 Carvey says that while caring for special needs dogs takes commitment and has its share of sorrows, the reward is knowing that you’ve made life better for another living being, and that by treating conditions that used to be considered untreatable, you may be contributing to medical knowledge that will help vets and doctors save future patients.
 “Of course it’s hard, the emotional part,” she says.
 “Because of the kinds of dogs we take, we lose a lot of them, but with the special needs dogs, it’s not about how long you live, it’s how you live.
 Same thing with adopting a senior dog.
 A lot of the time people will say, ‘Oh, I don’t want to adopt a senior, because it’s going to die.’
 Instead of looking at it like that, you can say, ‘Well, I can adopt a senior and make that dog’s life amazing in the last few months or years.’
 Turning it around like that — not putting the focus on yourself, but on the animal— that’s something very good for humans as well.
 Interestingly, when you let go of asking what you’re going to get from a situation and focus on what you can give, you end up getting a lot more back.”

 DROOL: When do you feel you first found success in the world of art, and how have you grown since then?
-Michael Howard: I would
+Andrea: This is an

 The product reviews on this website reflect the experience and opinions of individual consumers and should not substitute discussing the health of your animal with a veterinarian.